-Ticks are not only a nuisance, but these pesky pests pose a danger by carrying a number of diseases, like Lyme disease.
-That said, if you suspect your dog has a tick, don’t panic.
-We’ve got the tips to help you deal with these pesky insects and keep them far away from your precious pup.
+Ticks season is coming up; are you prepared?
+Ticks are a nuisance, but they also pose a danger to you and your pets when they carry diseases, like Lyme disease.
+If you suspect your dog has a tick, don’t panic.
+We’ve got the tips to help you deal with these pesky arachnids (that’s right, they’re related to spiders!) and keep them far away from your precious pup.

 Removing the Tick

 One classic but misguided piece of advice is to hold a flame to the tick.
 We do not recommend this, as it could cause the tick to burrow further under the dog’s skin and could also hurt your pup in the process.